 User training

 Medical device companies need to determine if the product they are providing will require user training.
 This is also a good time to consider the different types of customers of the product.
 For example, it’s important to understand if the person using the device will be a nurse, doctor, or someone in technical services.
-The actual user of the product is the most essential person to train when the product is being supplied.
-Sometimes companies will include user training as part of their risk control measures, which puts greater importance on user training.

 Additional Requirements